 Think about all the frivolous things you spend money on.
 Think really hard.
 Can you honestly say you can’t find $57.69 dollars weekly? (if your company matches, it’s even less than that!).
 The prospect of having an extra $1864 monthly at age 65 in addition to your Social Security check should spur you into action.

 What if you work for yourself and have no access to 401k?

 This breaks down to $105.77 per week, another doable figure to ensure a better financial future.
 There is no minimum either, so you could do less.
 You can open a Roth IRA account at any of the traditional bank or stock trade companies like TDAmeritrade or Scott of Fidelity.
 Using a Roth calculator, your payout with this scenario at a contribution of $5,000 per year will net approximately $590,000.

-Seeing how little it takes to get into the game, you can understand why people find it hard to empathize with people who insist of wasting their money on really frivolous things instead of using it to ensure a better future.
-As you shop for those holiday gifts that will be forgotten as soon as the 26th rolls around, think if the money could be put to better use.
+Seeing how little it takes to get into the game, you can understand why people find it hard to empathize with people who insist on wasting their money on really frivolous things instead of using it to ensure a better future.
+As you shop for those holiday gifts that will be forgotten as soon as the 26th rolls around, think of the money that could be put to better use.

-If you want a better future for you, you need to take all the steps necessary to assure that.
+If you want a better future for yourself, you need to take all the steps necessary to assure that.
 Notice l said NEED to!
 Don’t think you’re too young and have plenty of time.
 You’ll be surprised at how quickly time passes.
 Make this one shrewd baby step for a wealthy future.
 You won’t regret it.